-Thinking to visit Albania?
+Thinking to visit Albania, Greece‘s northern neighbour?
 A little country in Southeastern Europe that was as closed off as North Korea until 1991, Albania doesn’t get much press – until recently.
-Now it’s being recognized as an emerging tourism destination, and rightfully so.
+Now it’s being recognised as an emerging tourism destination, and rightfully so.
 The reasons to visit Albania are almost too many to count: from the beautiful beaches to the historic ruins to the quirky cities, you’ll never be bored.

 The good news is you won’t have to battle with others for a spot on the beach, and you’ll rarely find yourself paying over $10 for multi-course dinners and drinks.
 The bad news is that there’s no national bus system, and as for the train – you’re better off walking.
 But Albanians are lovely and hospitable, and you’ll have no troubles getting around, so long as you’re down for a little adventure during your visit to Albania.